Permittee Collections

 Disposition of State Collections

-If non-curatable collections have been generated please refer to the Guidelines for the Disposition of Non-Curated State Collections From a Research Lab or a Museum/Repository.
-Required forms may be downloaded here.
+If non-curatable collections have been generated by a permittee with which you have a curation agreement or identified within your facility, please refer to the Guidelines for the Disposition of Non-Curated State Collections from a Research Lab or a Museum/Repository linked below to ensure compliance with state laws and regulations.

 Submission Deadlines and Requirements